Azimuthal Angular Correlation as a Boosted Top Jet Substructure

+\emph{Comparison to QCD jet.}---The derivation of Eqs.~\eqref{eq:mixing} and \eqref{eq:phi distribution} makes it clear that the $\cos2\phi$ azimuthal correlation is not only relevant to boosted top quarks, but also to any boosted $1\to 3$ decay systems as long as they are mediated by virtual vector bosons, such as boosted QCD jets with a virtual gluon, boosted $b\to s l^+ l^-$ decay through a virtual photon or $Z$ boson, or $b\to c \bar{\nu}_l l^- $ decay via a virtual $W$.
+In more general cases with {\it CP} violation, there will also be an additional $\sin2\phi$ correlation.

-For the 3-point correlator of QCD jet, however, there are other diagrams that are not mediated by a gluon and thus only contribute to a constant angular distribution (the first term in Eq.~\eqref{eq:jet distribution}).
-Furthermore, the splitting of $g^*\to gg$ and $g^*\to q\bar{q}$ are not distinguishable if no flavor tagging criterion is imposed, and their contributions to the $\cos2\phi$ correlation have opposite signs to each other~\cite{Hara:1988uj}, i.e., the $gg$ plane tends to be parallel to the linear polarization of the virtual gluon but the $q \bar{q}$ plane tends to be perpendicular.
-As a result, the $\lambda_j$ in Eq.~\eqref{eq:jet distribution} is rather small.
+A particular example is the three-pronged QCD jets, for which the azimuthal angular correlation $P_j(\phi) = 1 + \langle \xi_j \rangle \cos2\phi$ has been pointed out for the three-point energy correlator~\cite{Chen:2020adz}.
+This is relevant to boosted top quarks because QCD jets can be a source of background of the latter and needs to be distinguished when studying the hadronically decayed boosted top quarks.
+However, there are more diagrams contributing to the three-point energy correlator of QCD jet that are not mediated by a virtual gluon.
+Furthermore, for the diagrams that {\it are} mediated by a virtual gluon, the splittings of $g^*\to gg$ and $g^*\to q\bar{q}$ are not distinguishable if no flavor tagging criterion is imposed, and their contributions to the $\cos2\phi$ correlation have opposite signs to each other~\cite{Chen:2020adz, Hara:1988uj}.
+As a result, the $\langle \xi_j \rangle$ is rather small.
 The analytic formula in the collinear limit is given by Eq.~(3) of~\cite{Chen:2020adz}.
-For an active fermion number $n_f = 5$, $\lambda_j$ is $1\%$ for quark jet and $0.6\%$ for gluon jet, which is much smaller than that in the boosted top jet, as to be shown below.
-We stress again that it is the virtuality of the gluon and the boost effect that give rise to the linear polarization of the gluon.
-If we were looking at an on-shell gluon, its helicity would be conserved under the boost.
-Hence, if the linear polarization $\lambda_T$ or $Q_{xy}$ is zero in a certain frame, it will remain being zero in any other frame.
+For an active fermion number $n_f = 5$, $\langle \xi_j \rangle$ is $-0.01$ for quark jets and $-0.006$ for gluon jets.

-\emph{Phenomenological implication.}---Below, we will discuss a few applications of the proposed azimuthal correlation for exploring various aspects of top quark phenomenology at the LHC.
+\emph{Phenomenological implication.}---Here, we discuss a few applications of the proposed azimuthal correlation for exploring some aspects of top quark phenomenology at the LHC.